 We may recommend instructing specialist Counsel to draft particulars, advise on issues that arise during the course of proceedings and to represent you at Tribunal hearings.
 In that case we will agree Counsel’s fees with you beforehand.

 The Barristers we instruct generally charge an hourly rate for their work of between £200-£300 per hour or a fixed fee equivalent to that.
-We are responsible for Counsel’s fees and all Counsel’s fees will be included in our fee deduction from your compensation, so you will not pay more than 30% (plus VAT) of your compensation and will have nothing to pay if unsuccessful.
+We are responsible for Counsel’s fees and all Counsel’s fees will be included in our fee deduction from your compensation, so you will not pay more than 29% plus VAT (35% in total) of your compensation and will have nothing to pay if unsuccessful.
 The amount charged by Counsel will reflect the seniority of the barrister, the complexity of the case, whether they are prepared to act for a fixed-fee or under a ‘No Win, No Fee’ arrangement and the length of any hearings.

 If there are likely to be any additional or unexpected costs we will inform you of them at the earliest opportunity and we will provide you with a clear estimate of those extra costs.